-Stevenson to Induct Eight Individuals, Two Teams in Inaugural Hall of Fame Class
+Stevenson Inducts Eight Individuals, Two Teams in Inaugural Hall of Fame Class

 This year’s class includes Kerri Harman ’01 (women’s soccer), Dottie Hudson ’00 (field hockey/track and field), Kelly Matthews ’98 (men’s basketball), Dawn McFarland ’04 (field hockey), Trey Shackelford ’96 (men’s lacrosse), Tony Taminini ’01 (men’s soccer), Heather Valunas ’03 (women’s lacrosse), and Dick Watts (former director of physical education).
 In addition to the eight individuals, the team will also recognize the 1995 men’s lacrosse and the 2000 women’s soccer teams.

-“From the humble beginnings as an upstart program to our first selections to the NCAA tournaments and our nationally-ranked—and national champion—teams, we have wonderful people to recognize and honor,” Adams said.
+“From the humble beginnings as an upstart program to our first selections to the NCAA tournaments and our nationally-ranked—and national champion—teams, we have wonderful people to recognize and honor,” said Brett Adams, Director of Athletics.